aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-projects/page-header-and-footer/_index.md

 ---
-title: Page Header and Footer
+title: Working with Page Header Footer
+description: "Learn how to read header and footer information from Microsoft Project (MPP/XML) files using Aspose.Tasks for C++."
 type: docs
 weight: 60
 url: /cpp/page-header-and-footer/